Skip to main content

 Why vaccines are important

-Vaccination is the most important thing we can do to protect ourselves and our children against ill health.
+Vaccination is the most important thing you can do to protect yourself and your children against ill health.
 They prevent up to three million deaths worldwide every year.

 Since vaccines were introduced in the UK, diseases like smallpox, polio and tetanus that used to kill or disable millions of people are either gone or seen very rarely.